SafiyaJan/Shortest-Path-Finder/README.md

 To find the shortest path on a given graph, first enter the number of vertices in the graph, the edge-list of the graph, along with the 2 verticies who's shortest path is to be found.
 Following is an example:

 ```
-# input from user
+# Input Format must be as follows:
+V <Number of Vertices in Graph>
-V 15  # number of vertices in graph
+E {<Vi,Vj>,...} # where Vi and Vj are vertices in the graph

+# Example usage
+V 15
 E {<2,6>,<2,8>,<2,5>,<6,5>,<5,8>,<6,10>,<10,8>} # edges in graph
 s 2 10

 # output from program
 2-6-10  # shortest path between 2 and 10
 ```